Maury AOC, Mas Amiel

 Tasting Notes

-• Nose: Bursting with aromas of black cherry, blackberry jam, plum, and sweet spice, supported by cocoa, licorice, and a faint herbal edge.
+• Nose: Bursting with aromas of black cherry, blackberry jam, plum, and sweet spice, supported by cocoa, liquorice, and a faint herbal edge.

-• Palate: Rich and velvety, this wine offers a bold expression of fruit and texture.
+• Palate: Rich and velvety, with a bold expression of fruit and texture.
 The natural sweetness is seamlessly integrated, never cloying, supported by soft tannins and a refreshing acidity.
 The finish is long, spiced, and chocolatey, with lingering notes of fruit compote and garrigue.

 Perfect Pairings and Serving Temperature